 It’s cool to coast when things are breezy (ships again).
 But you must also work hard to accommodate those annoying ways you contradict each other.
 You must honor the ways you differ so your journeys don’t diverge to the point where one or both of you jumps ship (last one, I promise).
 It’s easy to project your feelings, dreams, and desires onto your partner and assume you are on the same page.
 The love that unites you can blind you to your unique qualities, but those differences give a relationship balance.
 It’s important to make space for your partner to flourish as an individual and honor each other’s evolution as a person.
 After many years together, you may believe that you know everything about your partner, but it is dangerous to let your perception of them stagnate while they continue to change in front of you.

 Don’t close your eyes, or you will take them for granted.
 Don’t tune them out, or you will only hear what you want to hear.
-Keep your heart open, stay present and receptive, and you will continue to evolve as a couple, and your love will endure.
+Keep your heart open, stay present, humble, and grateful, and your love will endure.

 I think I might be speaking to myself here.

 Dear Margot, be a better wife.
 Happy Anniversary!